Dec 28, 2022 - Health + Traits

 Family Tree

 Family members share DNA and have other things in common, like where they live, what they eat, or how active they are.
-All these factors can play a role in determining health, which makes knowing your family health history so important.
-It’s important to acknowledge that depending on family circumstances, not everyone has access to their family health history, but there is a lot of value in understanding how it can benefit you.
+All these factors can play a role in determining health, making knowing your family health history important.
+It’s important to acknowledge that depending on family circumstances, not everyone has access to their family health history.
+Still, there is a lot of value in understanding how it can benefit you.

 Why is a family health history important?